kragen/derctuo/magnesium-fuel.md

 -1675.7 kJ/mol and 101.960 g/mol for [alumina][8],
 nearly the same energy density);
-although I'm not very sure of my understanding of the thermochemistry, I think this means that splitting the water sucks up about half of the heat you'd otherwise get out of the reaction, since both MgO and H₂O have a single oxygen, so a mole of H₂O produces a mole of MgO; so you would need about twice the amount of magnesium
+although I'm not very sure of my understanding of the thermodynamics, I think this means that splitting the water sucks up about half of the heat you'd otherwise get out of the reaction, since both MgO and H₂O have a single oxygen, so a mole of H₂O produces a mole of MgO; so you would need about twice the amount of magnesium